envs-net/help/docs/faq.md

 ## Q: can i make my scripts available to other users?
 yeah very much like. you can simply use `envs submit` on the shell to submit your script. :)<br />
-with `envs list` you can have all userscripts displayed.
+with `envs list` you can display all userscripts.